Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/java-sdk-azure-get-started-eclipse.md

 > [!NOTE]
 > This guide uses Maven build tool to build and run the sample code, but other build tools such as Gradle also work with the Azure libraries for Java.

-Open Eclipse, select File > New.
+Open Eclipse, select **File** -> **New**.
 In the new window that appears open the Maven folder then select Maven Project.

-Leave the selections on the next screen defaults, and select next.
+Leave the selections on the next screen defaults, and select **Next**.
 Do the same for this screen regarding archetypes.

 When you come to the screen asking for groupID, ArtifactID, etc. Enter "com.fabrikam" for the groupID and enter "AzureApp" for the artifactID.